 The Company uses interest rate swap agreements designated as fair value hedges to minimize exposure to changes in the fair value of fixed-rate debt that result from fluctuations in benchmark interest rates.
 The Company also uses cross-currency interest rate swaps to hedge the changes in the fair value of foreign currency denominated debt relating to fluctuations in foreign currency exchange rates and benchmark interest rates.
-The changes in the fair values of derivatives designated as fair value hedges and the offsetting changes in the fair values of the hedged items are recognized in earnings.
+The changes in the fair value hedges and the offsetting changes in the fair values of the hedged items are recognized in earnings.
 As a result, any difference is reflected in earnings as ineffectiveness.
 When a derivative is no longer designated as a fair value hedge for any reason, including termination and maturity, the remaining unamortized difference between the carrying value of the hedged item at that time and the face value of the hedged item is amortized to earnings over the remaining life of the hedged item, or immediately if the hedged item has matured or has been extinguished.
-The total notional values of derivatives that were designated and qualified as fair value hedges of this type were \$13,693 million and \$13,425 million as of December 31, 2023 and 2022, respectively.
+The total notional values of derivatives that were designated and qualified as fair value hedges of this type were \$12,628 million and \$13,693 million as of December 31, 2024 and 2023, respectively.